CountryRoadsTech/oms2/README.md

 ## Testing
-Overcommit is used to run these checks before each 'git commit'.
+Overcommit is used to run these checks before each 'git commit' and 'git push'.

 Style analysis of source code is enforced with Rubocop: